 For more information, see BusyCal Menu.

-BusyCal can display alarms for events and to dos in the BusyCal Alarm window, or in the OS X Notification Center.
+BusyCal can display alarms for events and tasks in the BusyCal Alarm window, or in the OS X Notification Center.

-The BusyCal Alarm Window offers several advantages over Notification Center, including the ability to snooze an alarm for any number of minutes, hours, or days; mark to dos as completed; see the name and color of the calendar that the event is stored on; and more.
+The BusyCal Alarm Window offers several advantages over Notification Center, including the ability to snooze an alarm for any number of minutes, hours, or days; mark tasks as completed; see the name and color of the calendar that the event is stored on; and more.

 Enable BusyCal Alarm Window